-Time limited policy: This type of policy will only let you claim for a certain condition for a limited time, usually 12 months after the first claim.
-After this period you will not be able to claim for any costs for that condition.
+Time-limited policy: This type of policy will only let you claim for a certain condition for a limited time, usually 12 months after the first claim.
+After this period, you will not be able to claim any costs for that condition

-Lifetime policies are the most expensive level but they can offer the most extensive cover for your pet.
+Lifetime policies are the most expensive level, but they can offer the most extensive cover for your pet.
 If your pet develops a condition that needs lifelong treatment, the extra spent on insurance will be worth its weight in cold.

-They are a good option if you have a pedigree pet or an animal that may suffer from hereditary conditions that is more likely to become ill as it gets older.
+They are also a good option if you have a pedigree pet or an animal that may suffer from hereditary conditions and is more likely to become ill as it gets older.

 When you claim on your pet insurance policy you will need to provide supporting documents before your claim will be accepted.